pesterhazy/presumably/posts/fixmes.md

 # Code-wrangling maneuvers

+FIXMEs are useful during review, but they can help the author as much as the reviewer, and that's where things get interesting.
+During the code-wrangling phase, the phase when you're actively implementing, trying things out, making small incremental improvements, I like to think of the work as a series of small changes, each resulting in a commit.
+Changes such Inline Function and Rename Variable (and other refactorings) are instances of a maneuver, a generic pattern that, when applied on your code, gets you one step closer to your goal.

-FIXMEs are useful during review, but they help the author as much as the reviewer, and that's where things get interesting.
-While working on a branch, FIXMEs figure prominently in m code-wrangling maneuvers.
-When I encounter a stumbling block, a consideration that will lead me away from my current path, I'll add a FIXME comment to the problematic line:
+FIXMEs figure prominently in my repertoire of code-wrangling maneuvers.
+When I encounter a stumbling block, a consideration that will lead me away from my current path, I'll go in and add a FIXME comment to the worrisome line:

 ```
 // FIXME: hardcoded user-id